Cremuss/blender-data-baker/README.md

 Now, this **one-frame-per-row** packing scheme has its limits and there are a couple of things to note.

 Firstly, it often results in **non-power-of-two (NPOT) VATs**.
-Vertex & frame count are unlikely to be a power of two and while NPOT textures *were once unsupported* in most game engines, the *situation has greatly improved* but there are still some important things to note.
-It’s very hard to find information on what happens under the hood in older and more recent GPUs and coming with absolute truths on such a broad and obscure topic is unwise.

-That said, it wouldn’t be unrealistic to assume that an *NPOT texture may be stored as the next power-of-two (POT) texture on some hardware* (e.g. mobile?).
-One may even read here and there older reports stating that a NPOT texture may be automatically padded with black pixels to be converted to a POT texture, causing interpolation issues on borders, but we digress.
-A *400x200* texture may be stored as a *512x256* texture depending on your targeted hardware, game engine, graphics API etc. It is however not something I have experienced with Unreal Engine in recent years.

-While this doesn’t directly affect the user if it was true (this is a memory layout thingy), it would waste precious GPU memory and may therefore affect memory-bandwidth.
-This shouldn't be worrying for smaller textures, but a 2049x2048 texture, for example, would be theoretically stored as a 4096x2048 texture on *some*, likely ancient, hardware, just because of that extra pixel in width!
-Worrying, but again, it doesn't seem to be the case on recent hardware.
-Everything seems to point to an NPOT texture behaving just like a POT texture in memory, but, you know, GPUs...
-They can’t be trusted!

-Moreover, while **NPOT textures are now widely supported in most game engines**, that doesn't mean they are widely supported by the *hardware* that you may target with said game engines (e.g. mobile?).
-Support may even be partial or bugged.
-It may be a good idea to double-check your targeted hardware specs and ensure NPOT textures behave well on it.

-NPOT textures can also cause problems with **mipmapping and most compression algorithms** like DXT often have requirements on the texture resolution (POT or multiple of 4).
-While this doesn't apply to VATs (which shouldn’t be compressed nor mipmapped), it’s still worth mentioning.

-In short, **NPOT VATs should work fine for most use cases in 2025**.
-This isn’t an absolute truth, of course, so don’t take my word for it.
+Vertex & frame count are simply unlikely to be a power of two.
+NPOT textures are thoroughly discussed in the [compendium](#compendium), and while they shouldn't cause much concern in 2025 in the context of VATs, it may still be wise to assume they *may not* behave like any regular POT texture.

 > [!NOTE]
-> If NPOT textures become an issue for you, VATs can simply be padded with blank pixels to fit the next POT resolution, and the corresponding vertex-to-texel UV map can be updated (note that extra padding decreases the texel size).
+> If NPOT textures are an issue, VATs can simply be padded with blank pixels to fit the next POT resolution, and the corresponding vertex-to-texel UV map can be updated (note that extra padding decreases the texel size).
 Again, this is probably not something you need to worry about in 2025, but it had to be mentioned for the sake of completeness in this documentation.

-That said, when working with VATs, **exceeding 4096 pixels** is generally **not recommended**.
+Secondly, when working with VATs, **exceeding 4096 pixels** is generally **not recommended**.
 8K textures may not be supported on mobile or web apps and you **can't downsize a VAT** like you would with, say, a troublesome diffuse or roughness texture.
 Each texel in a VAT texture *holds specific information* that *can’t be lost* or averaged with nearby texels!
 If you need such a high resolution anyway, one might ask if VATs is the correct method for what you have in mind.
 There are other baking techniques that may be better suited, like *Bone Animation Textures*, and newer file formats like *Alembic* that may be worth considering.

-To conclude on the **one-frame-per-row** packing scheme, assuming you don’t want to exceed 4096 pixels, it obviously limits you to baking no more than 4096 frames (which is fine for most cases) and no more than 4096 vertices (which is more restrictive).
+Finally, assuming you don’t want to exceed 4096 pixels, it obviously limits you to baking *no more than 4096 frames* (which is fine for most cases) and *no more than 4096 vertices* (which is more restrictive).
 An **alternative packing method exists** that alleviates this constraint, though it comes with its *own drawbacks*.

 The workaround is to use **multiple rows** to store **one frame**'s worth of vertex data.